codersanc/top-song-sentiment-analysis/README.md

    "pip install lyricsgenius"
 3. Run the code -
    "python3 billboard_scrape.py" - It will create a CSV called 'webscraping_data.csv' - This CSV can be used to feed tableau
+4. You can also run the tableau workbook present in this repo - 'Top Song Sentiment Analysis.twbx'